bookchainio/steem-whitepaper/SteemWhitePaper.md

 Someone who buys Bitcoin or any other cryptocurrency and sells it 10 days later could easily lose 3% or more due to price fluctuations.
 Someone who buys Bitcoin and then sells it the same day will usually pay more than 0.4% in market fees alone.
 In other words, the inflation rate is effectively insignificant during the period of time the typical individual will hold STEEM.

 The majority of inflation is actually an accounting artifact rather than true reallocation of wealth.
-90% of non-SMD inflation is distributed back to existing holders of STEEM proportional to the STEEM value of their SP balance, making in ation more of a “split”.
+90% of non-SMD inflation is distributed back to existing holders of STEEM proportional to the STEEM value of their SP balance, making in ation more of a "split".
 Only about 10% of non-SMD inflation redistributes ownership in the network.

 ## Steem Power (SP)